ThomasGaubert/zephyr/desktop/README.md

 * steam - release for Steam

 There are variants of the `build` and `dist` scripts for each build type.
 See `package.json` for the full list of scripts.

+### OpenVR bindings
+Zephyr uses a fork of [node-openvr](https://github.com/ZephyrVR/node-openvr) to interact with OpenVR.
+When editing the bindings, run `yarn update-bindings` to ensure the latest changes are used by the desktop client.